colurw/chess_NN_webapp/README.md

 the move to be played in response.  <br><br>
 This tensor is converted by local_chess_tools.py into an image of the next board state, which can be sent as a base64 string back to the browser. <br><br>
-As the training data do not include early-game board states, the user must initially select from one of four fully-developed opening options.
-This avoids the need to implement castling - moves of which were excluded from the training dataset to allow a less-complex function to encode the raw data.
+As the original training data did not include early-game board states, the user had to select one of four fully-developed opening options.
+The latest update can handle both player's castling moves, which allows a model trained on whole-game data to be added to the ensemble.

 ### web_ensemble_solver.py
 Several neural networks are presented with the same board state.
 The